bola-de-gude-12/docs/Continia Expense Management/Development and Administration/On-Premises/Upgrade/Migrate from On-Premises to Cloud.md

 1. As mentioned in the previous section, you must set **Document Storage Type** to **Database** at the time of migration – otherwise, no files will be migrated.
 If necessary, you can change the storage type later, (for example **Azure Blob Storage**).
 However, **File System** storage type isn't available in Business Central online.

 > [!NOTE]
-> Previously, you had to upgrade to the latest available versions of both Business Central and Expense Management to migrate to the cloud.
-This is no longer necessary if you use version 24.1.0 or later of Expense Management in your Business Central online environment (target).
+> There's a direct upgrade path from Expense Management 5.00 or later to Expense Management 2021 R2 (8.00), but upgrading from a version earlier than Expense Management 5.00 requires multiple manual steps.

 ## Migrating data to the cloud

 After you've prepared your on-premises environment for migration, you're ready to migrate your data to Business Central online.
 To do this, carry out the following steps in your new online environment:

-1. Run the Microsoft cloud migration tool: select the {{search}} icon, enter **Cloud Migration Setup**, then choose the related link to open the **Cloud Migration Setup** guide.
+1. Run the Microsoft cloud migration tool: Search for {{search}} **Cloud Migration Setup**.
 For more information, see [Run the assisted setup guide](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/migrate-data#run-the-assisted-setup-guide) (Microsoft article).
 1. Follow the on-screen instructions to complete the guide.

    >[!IMPORTANT]